When you identify and analyze your audience, you can tailor your value proposition and offerings to meet their specific needs and preferences.

 - To find reviews on service providers, sites like Clutch, GoodFirms, and AgencyList are great.

-Remember, your own customer reviews are not enough to get holistic data in your target audience.
-Including competitor reviews in your analysis gives you even more advantage.
+Remember, your own customer reviews are not enough to get holistic data on your target audience.
+Including competitor reviews in your analysis gives you even more advantages.

 Keyword research